 Image 1 shows the cartoon form of a biped extending a three-fingered hand toward us, perhaps in greeting.
 Images 2 and 3 also show a bipedal figure with a hand apparently raised in greeting.
 Image 4 was interpreted as the head and shoulders of a rabbit-like figure.
 Image 5 was recognized as the front view of a helmeted or long-haired child riding a tricycle.
 Image 6 is the profile of a seated animal with a long tail, and Image 7 contains the profiles of two people possibly engaged in some workplace activity.

 Some might wonder if all the images were staged as an entirely human project, given the controversy over who the makers of crop formations might be.
 There are several reasons why this is unlikely.
 In particular, the crop formations would have been difficult to design in that the same set of bits represent both a text message and one to four images.
 At the very least, this is a mathematical optimization problem requiring sophisticated resources to solve.
 Further, the construction of the complex Crabwood formation in a short time would have required extraordinary construction techniques and technology.
 Even if these problems could have been solved by human ingenuity, the Rendlesham episode could not have been staged by human conspirators.
-The displayed technology was too different from human capabilities, and non-human entities were observed.
+The displayed technology was too different from human capabilities.
 It follows, then, that the Crabwood and Wilton Windmill crop formations were not created solely by humans either, since all are connected by the common image decoding algorithm encoded in the latter formation.

 Dolan, R.M.
 UFOs & the National Security State: The Cover-up Exposed, 1973-1991.
 Keyhole Publishing Co., Rochester, NY, 2009.